contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 ### Publish settings

-As long as an event is not published, it is not displayed in the frontend.
+As long as an event is not published, it is not displayed in the front end.
 You already know this behaviour from pages and articles.
 In addition to the manual publication you have the possibility to activate events automatically at a certain date.